ttc-cases/.github/profile/README.md

 #### Welcome to The Tech Collective's case repository on GitHub.
 You can find [our official organization here](https://github.com/thetechcollective).
-This organization hosts our tutorials and case-library.
+This organization hosts our tutorials, templates and case-library.

 **Follow us on GitHub**  You can find our GitHub organization at [@thetechcollective](https://github.com/thetechcollective).
 There you can see our latest projects, issues, pull requests, and [discussions](https://github.com/orgs/thetechcollective/discussions).
 You can also **star ⭐, fork 🍴, and watch 👀** our repositories to show your support and stay updated.